 Appraiser Board License Application for the Massachusetts E-licensing and E-Permitting Portal

-- An applicant may utilize the Massachusetts E-licensing & E-Permitting Portal to remit the following applications to the Board.
+- An applicant must utilize the Massachusetts E-licensing & E-Permitting Portal to remit the following applications to the Board.
 A CORI authorization form and a professional photo are required for all applications, except for continuing education applications.
 Specific additional requirements are noted below.